Douglas Friedrich

-Douglas Alan Schuck Friedrich (born 12 December 1988), known as Douglas Friedrich or simply Douglas, is a Brazilian professional footballer who plays as a goalkeeper for Liga Portugal 2 club Portimonense.
+Douglas Alan Schuck Friedrich (born 12 December 1988), known as Douglas Friedrich or simply Douglas, is a Brazilian professional footballer who plays as a goalkeeper.

 Career

 Bahia

 On 9 January 2018, Friedrich signed a contract until 2020 with Bahia as part of Juninho Capixaba's transfer to Corinthians.

 Al-Khaleej

 On 12 July 2022, Friedrich joined Saudi Arabian club Al-Khaleej.

 Avaí

 On 23 July 2023, Friedrich returned to Brazil and joined Avaí.

 Portimonense

 On 13 August 2025, Friedrich moved to Portimonense in Portugal on a one-season contract.

 Personal life

 He is the older brother of Ricardo, also a goalkeeper.